Poverty Oat Grass

 Cultivation: Full sun to light shade, dry-mesic to dry conditions, and sterile soil containing sand, gravel, or rocky material are preferred.
 This grass does not tolerate competition from taller ground vegetation.

-Range & Habitat: Poverty Oat Grass is occasional in most areas of Illinois, except the NW section, where it is uncommon.
-Habitats include upland woodlands (usually sandy or rocky), thinly wooded bluffs and slopes, sand prairies, gravel prairies, dolomite prairies, partially shaded edges of hill prairies, limestone and sandstone glades, and overgrazed pastures.
+Range & Habitat: The native Poverty Oat Grass is occasional in most areas of Illinois, except the NW section, where it is uncommon (see Distribution Map).
+Habitats include upland woodlands (usually sandy or rocky), thinly wooded bluffs and slopes, sand prairies, gravel prairies, dolomite prairies, partially shaded edges of hill prairies, limestone and sandstone glades, tops of rocky embankments, and overgrazed pastures.
 In general, this grass prefers dry upland areas where there is scant ground vegetation and few fallen leaves.

 Faunal Associations: Various insects feed on the foliage of Poverty Oat Grass.
-These include Hesperia leonardus (Leonard's Skipper), Hesperia sassacus (Indian Skipper), Chortophaga viridifasciata (Green-Striped Grasshopper), Orphulella speciosa (Slantfaced Pasture Grasshopper), and the leafhopper Laevicephalus melsheimerii.
+These include the caterpillars of Hesperia leonardus (Leonard's Skipper), the caterpillars of Hesperia sassacus (Indian Skipper), Chloealtis conspersa (Sprinkled Grasshopper), Chortophaga viridifasciata (Green-Striped Grasshopper), Orphulella speciosa (Slant-faced Pasture Grasshopper), the larvae of Calamomyia danthoniae (Oat Grass Midge), and the leafhopper Laevicephalus melsheimerii.
 Because of the low growth habitat of the basal leaves and the preponderance of dead leaves, cattle and other hoofed mammalian herbivores graze on the foliage very sparingly.

-Comments: This is the only grass of this genus in Illinois; other Danthonia spp. can be found in western and southern areas of the United States.
-Unlike Poverty Oat Grass, the pairs of small teeth on their lemmas bear short awns (in addition to the central awns).
-Because of its dense tufts of curly basal leaves, Poverty Oat Grass is relatively easy to identify, even when it is isn't in bloom.
+Comments: This is the only grass of this genus in Illinois; other Danthonia spp. can be found in more western and southern areas of the United States.
+Unlike Poverty Oat Grass, these other species have lemmas with pairs of short lateral awns (in addition to the central awns), instead of lemmas with pairs of tiny teeth.
+Because of its dense tufts of curly basal leaves, Poverty Oat Grass is distinctive in appearance and relatively easy to identify, even when it isn't in bloom.
 However, because of its diminutive size, this grass species can be overlooked.
 Another common name is Curly Grass.